Dasheng Chen and Leyi Wei* Pages 661 - 668 ( 8 )

-Background: Both DNAs and proteins are important components of living organisms.
-DNA-binding proteins are a kind of helicase, which is a protein specifically responsible for binding to DNA single stranded regions.
-It plays a key role in the function of various biomolecules.
-Although there are some prediction methods for the DNA-binding proteins sequences, the use of graph neural networks in this research is still limited.
+Background: DNA and protein are important components of living organisms.
+DNA binding protein is a helicase, which is a protein specifically responsible for binding to DNA single- stranded regions.
+It is a necessary component for DNA replication, recombination and repair, and plays a key role in the function of various biomolecules.
+Although there are already some classification prediction methods for this protein, the use of graph neural networks for this work is still limited.

-Objective: In this article, using graph neural networks, we developed a novel predictor GCN-DBP for protein classification prediction.
+Objective: The classification of unknown protein sequences into the correct categories, subcategories and families is important for biological sciences.
+In this article, using graph neural networks, we developed a novel predictor GCN-DBP for protein classification prediction.

-Method: Each protein sequence is treated as a document in this study, and then document is segmented according to the concept of k-mer.
-This research aims to use document word relationships and word co-occurrence as a corpus to construct a text graph.
-Then, the predictor learns protein sequence information by two-layer graph convolutional networks.
+Methods: Each protein sequence is treated as a document in this study, and then segment the words according to the concept of k-mer, thereby, finally achieving the purpose of segmenting the document.
+This research aims to use document word relationships and word co-occurrence as a corpus to construct a text graph, and then learn protein sequence information by two-layer graph convolutional networks.

-Conclusion: The results show that the proposed method is superior to the other four methods and will be a useful tool for protein classification.
+Conclusion: The results show that the proposed method is superior to the other four methods and will be a useful tool.